 The basic workflow of the RGCxGC package is composed of three main steps; data importing, pre-processing and multivariate analysis.
-First, the raw Network Common Data Form (NetCDF) chromatogram is imported with the "read chrom" function, in which the user needs to set the modulation time in which the GC \times GC data was acquired.
+First, the raw Network Common Data Form (NetCDF) chromatogram is imported with the "read_chrom" function, in which the user needs to set the modulation time in which the GC×GC data was acquired.
 Next, you can perform smoothing and baseline correction using the function "wsmooth" and "baseline_corr", respectively.
 Then, peak alignment from a single sample can be done using the "twod_cow" function, based on the two-dimensional correlation optimized warping (2DCOW) algorithm.
-Alternatively, multiple sample alignments can be performed with the "batch 2DCOW" routine, where the first chromatogram will be considered as the reference while aligning the remaining chromatograms.
+Alternatively, multiple sample alignments can be performed with the "batch_2DCOW" routine, where the first chromatogram will be considered as the reference while aligning the remaining chromatograms.
 After pre-processing, MPCA can be performed on the dataset using the "m_prcomp" function, which provides the scores and loadings matrices and the summary with the explained and cumulative variance per Principal Component (PC).
 In the case of the loading matrix, they can be plotted using "plot_loading" and retrieved with the "scores" functions, while the "print" function you can access to the MPCA summary.
 The toolbox pipeline is summarized in Fig. 1.
-Library methods, and their arguments and comments, are summarized in Table 1.
+Library methods, and their arguments and comments, are summarized in Tab 1.

-2.1.1.
+2.2.1.
 Importing data

-This initial step is an adaptation of the Skov routine [30].
-The procedure about how to extract and handle chromatographic signals was based also on Skov's routine.
-In the importing function, an option to import specific retention times ranges in both dimensions were included (see x_cut and y_cut) see Table 1.
-First, the chromatogram has to be exported from vendor software into a NetCDF file.
-This file extension is commonly used in scientific approaches.
+This initial step is an adaptation of the Skov routine [31], this procedure is about how to extract and handle chromatographic signals.
+In the importing function, an option to import specific retention times ranges in both dimensions were included (see x_cut and y_cut) see Tab.
+1. First, the chromatogram has to be exported from vendor software into a NetCDF file.
+This file extension is commonly used in scientific approaches [32].
 The exported chromatogram contains the retention time and the Total Ion Current (TIC).
-Due to NetCDF architecture, data is stored into one-dimensional arrays, therefore, the signal is accessed through the arrays named scan acquisition_time and total_intensity.
-Since the acquired data by both mass analyzers, time of flying and quadrupole, converge in a NetCDF file, they can be imported and analyzed with the proposed toolbox.
+Due to NetCDF architecture, data is stored into one-dimensional arrays, therefore, the signal is accessed through the arrays named scan_acquisition_time and total_intensity.
+Since the acquired data by both mass analyzers, time of flight and quadrupole, converge in a NetCDF file, they can be imported and analyzed with the proposed toolbox.
 Thus, the retention time is divided by sixty to transform the signal from seconds to minutes.
 Before the one-dimensional array is folded into a more familiar two-dimensional chromatogram, the sampling rate is evaluated to be homogenous.
 In other words, the software ensures that the entire run has the same sampling rate since non-integer sampling rates leads to unpaired data points over the chromatographic run.

 Once the one-dimensional vector is stored in memory, the routine proceeds to fold it into a two-dimensional chromatogram.
 Each modulation period creates a matrix $C{(I, J)}$, where I is the mass spectra scans, acquired in a given modulation and J is the modulation index.
 The number of mass spectra scans is related to the sampling rate (Hz) of the mass analyzer.
-The sampling rate exhibit by TOF mass analyzer is greater than quadrupole mass analyzers.
-Thus, a chromatogram acquired with a TOF will have more scans per seconds than a chromatogram acquired with a quadrupole.
-Therefore, in order to calculate the
+Therefore, in order to calculate the total number of modulations, the total number of scans is divided by the number of scans per modulation.
+Finally, once the number of scans per modulation (I) and the total number of modulations (J) are calculated, the one-dimensional array is folded into a two-dimensional matrix.
+Usually, a chromatographic run contains incomplete modulation scans at the end of the run, these scans are removed previous to create the two-dimensional chromatogram while printing a message.